nextcloud/app_api/docs/tech_details/api/talkbots.rst

 Unregister ExApp Talk bot (OCS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To unregister ExApp Talk bot you will have to pass route on which registered Talk bot.
+To unregister the ExApp Talk bot, you will have to pass the route where the Talk bot is registered.

 OCS endpoint: ``DELETE /apps/app_ecosystem_v2/api/v1/talk_bot``